 Best Chocolate: Rishi Tea & Botanicals Chocolate Chai Organic Black Tea Blend

-Chocolate and masala chai are natural bedfellows.
+Chocolate and masala chai go hand in hand.
 Rishi Tea’s chocolate chai is a guilt-free indulgence that doesn’t require sweetener to be dessert.
 It steeps into a bold black tea, decadent on its own.
 But with milk, the creamy notes of the chocolate flavor of the organic cacao nibs and cocoa shells bring the spices through better at the back of the throat.
 Did we mention the aroma is akin to a chocolate croissant?
 It's available in 1/4-ounce to 1-pound increments of loose tea.

 Best Fruit-Forward: The Chai Box Sweet Monsoon Loose Leaf Tea Blend